• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 20 years worth of time and a whole lot of EU material to build from.

 I think that R1 is strikingly similar to a comic book movie, and I think that people who regularly watch those movies - not me, as I find them almost interminably boring - will have internalized the tropes of those movies enough to very quickly pick up on the signals in the action.
-They spent the first hour assembling a team of quirks and types, not necessarily developed characters, and then spent the last third blowing shit up while the quirks/characters carried out the convoluted steps of a mission I had long since lost interest in the particulars of.
+They spent the first hour assembling a team of quirks and types, not necessarily developed characters, and then spent the last third blowing shirt up while the quirks/characters carried out the convoluted steps of a mission I had long since lost interest in the particulars of.
 The movie is basically a Jyn Erso origin story.
 I guess you could say the same about "A New Hope," but it wasn't as choppy.
 We spent a long time on Tattoine, and our introductions to the other members of the team, Han/Chewie and Obi-Wan, came through Luke.
 In a post-"Avengers" world, we would have needed 15 minutes of Obi-Wan brooding in dark shadows.

 I guess there could be stories there, but I don't think I'd find them interesting.
 We already know Vader's story from start to finish and we know Palpatine's story from at least its midpoint to finish.
 I'm just not sure there's much left to flesh out that would be worth two hours and $50.